To make money, you have to sell something! There is no other way to do it.

 It does not matter what your core skill is, it could be anything from writing to editing, photography to computer programming, web design, transcription, data entry, or accounting.

-If you were really good, there would always be loads of employers who are seeking out qualified freelancers for short stint work at Freelancer.com and Elance.com.
+If you are really good, there will always be employers who are seeking out qualified freelancers for short stint work at Freelancer.com and Elance.com.

 Do take note that these sites have some form of screening (usually in the form of tests) in place in order to conclude that you are good enough to bid for jobs posted in various categories.